tanwar-abhi/Sudoku-Game/README.md

 This repository is a work in progress for a text based game of sudoku.

 1. Used OOPS principles in the implementation of the game.
-2. Box fill technique {falied due to unsatisfied constraints of the puzzle}
+2. Box fill technique {failed due to unsatisfied constraints of the puzzle}
 3. Backtracking algorithm to generate a solution.
 4. Puzzle solver implemented using backtracking algorithm.
+{In future maybe I will create a GUI and an app based on this solver code so that it can be run on multiple platforms, for fun}

+## How to Compile and Run
+This games was cooded in Linux, using the open source **g++ *version=5.4.0 20160609*** compiler and currently can only run on Linux terminal.
+Revision *C++17* of the ISO/IEC 14882 standard for the C++ programming language was used for build.

+1. To run this game simply fork or clone/download this repository.
+2. Go to the folder containing all the files and type *make*.
+3. Start game by simple running `RunSudoku`{*./RunSudoku*}.

 ## Reference
 McGuire, Gary & Tugemann, Bastian & Civario, Gilles.
 (2012).
 There Is No 16-Clue Sudoku: Solving the Sudoku Minimum Number of Clues Problem via Hitting Set Enumeration.
 Experimental Mathematics.
 23. 10.1080/10586458.2013.870056.